voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 This is key to liquid democracy.
 Networks of trust allow it to flourish at scale.

-#### Representation & Accountability
+#### Proportional Representation

 Unlike traditional elections, liquid democracy is not winner-take-all.
 In electoral democracy, even when a candidate wins only 51% of the electorate’s vote, they’re supposed to represent 100% of their constituents.

 Independent political movements must centralize, else risk going home with nothing.
 Winner-take-all elections [entrench a two-party landscape](/2017/03/06/how-to-move-past-two-parties/).

 In liquid democracy, when 51% of voters choose the same delegate, 51% of the voting power flows to that delegate.
-And their “rival candidates” still get a voice equivalent to their earned votes.
+And their “rival candidates” still have a voice equivalent to their earned votes.

 #### No More Elections